mc2-project/opaque-sql/README.md

     ```

     By default, Opaque runs in hardware mode (environment variable `MODE=HARDWARE`).
-    If you do not have a machine with real SGX hardware but still wish to test out Opaque's functionality locally, then set `export MODE=SIMULATE`.
+    If you do not have a machine with a hardware enclave but still wish to test out Opaque's functionality locally, then set `export MODE=SIMULATE`.

 4. Run the Opaque tests: